 Now you are ready to help your child to regulate their behaviour, by “being with” them in their distress.
 Not only will your calmer state help them to become calm, they will be learning from your role modelling.
 Children are great little imitators.
 You have probably often noticed them imitating your words and mannerisms, and this is no different.

 These parenting challenges happen to us all, and there is no blame or shame attached.
-Our parenting styles are affected

-  by the way we were parented.
+Our parenting styles are affected by the way we were parented.
 We often subconsciously repeat patterns of behaviour from our own infancy.

-  If you feel you would like more help in understanding your child’s behaviours, why not give me a call on 0474 095 432

-  and we can chat about options?
+If you feel you would like some parenting support, or help with understanding your child’s behaviours, why not give me a call on 0474 095 432 and we can chat about options?
 It is never too late to change.